robvet/dapr-workshop/Assignment03/step-by-step.md

 ## Step 2: Configure the pub/sub component

-Until now, you have been using the Dapr components that were installed by default on your machine.
+Until now, you have been using the default Dapr components that were installed on your machine.
 They include a state management and pub/sub component.
 Under the covers, both use Redis server which is also installed by default.
 The components are installed in the folder `%USERPROFILE%\.dapr\components` on Windows and `$HOME/.dapr/components` on Linux or Mac.

-To change the message broker component from Redis to RabbitMQ, you'll create a new folder for the component configuration file.
-You'll specify the new folder whenever when starting services using the Dapr CLI.
-The `--components-path` flag tells Dapr where to find the new component files.
+To change the message broker component from Redis to RabbitMQ, you'll create a local folder for the new component file.
+Once created, you'll specify the new folder when starting services with the Dapr CLI.
+The `--components-path` flag will instruct Dapr where to find the new component files.

 1. Create a new folder `src/dapr/components`.

+   > Visual Studio Code, ver 1.41 and above, will create multiple subfolders as a single sub-folder.
+This feature is called *compact folders*.
+You can disable this feature from tthe menu: File, Preferences, Settings, Explorer, CompactFolders.

-1. Copy all the .yaml files from the folder `%USERPROFILE%\.dapr\components\` on Windows and `$HOME/.dapr/components` on Linux or Mac to the `src/dapr/components` folder.
+1. Copy all the .yaml files from the Dapr installation folder `%USERPROFILE%\.dapr\components\` on Windows and `$HOME/.dapr/components` on Linux or Mac to the `src/dapr/components` folder.

    > On most Windows 10 machines, look in `c:\users\<you>\.dapr\components`